What to Do When Your Kid Doesn’t Listen

 After your children get used to this idea, taking them anywhere gets much easier.
 Because they listen!

-• They can’t manipulate you into changing your mind by whining, crying, acting out, or throwing a fit… no more store tantrusm.
+They can’t manipulate you into changing your mind by whining, crying, acting out, or throwing a fit… no more store tantrums.

-• “5 more minutes and we’re leaving” means your child stops playing and leaves nicely after five minutes.
+“5 more minutes and we’re leaving” means your child stops playing and leaves nicely when you say it’s been five minutes.

 Don’t get me wrong.
 This isn’t magic.